tuky/StripCharts/README.md

 The script will always amend and force push on the last commit (or create a new commit, if repo still empty) to prevent the repo from getting larger in file size.

+Also see the [wiki](https://github.com/tuky/StripCharts/wiki) for an example configuration with further explanations and screenshots.

 Contributions welcome! thx